 Cades Cove is the most visited area in the national park.
 With its stunning mountain views, historic cabins, and spectacular wildlife, this picturesque valley is unlike anywhere else in the nation.
-The Cades Cove Picnic Area is located right before the entrance to the valley’s loop road.
-If you don’t feel like picking up food before your trip to Cades Cove, you can purchase hot dogs, burgers, and ice cream at the campground store.
-Cades Cove is about 50 minutes from downtown Gatlinburg,
+The Cades Cove picnic area is located right before the entrance to the valley’s loop road.
+If you don’t feel like picking up food before your trip to Cades Cove, you can always pack your own in a cooler or use the charcoal grills at the picnic sites.
+Cades Cove is about 50 minutes from downtown Gatlinburg.

 Best Places to Buy Food for Your Picnic in Gatlinburg